hackingmaterials/matminer/docs_rst/index.rst

 |
 |

-For now, check out the examples below to see how to use the descriptor functionality, or see tour our :doc:`Table of Featurizers. </featurizer_summary>`
+For now, check out the examples below to see how to use the descriptor functionality, or tour our :doc:`Table of Featurizers. </featurizer_summary>`

 --------------
 Plotting tools